WojciechMatuszewski/programming-notes/devops/misc.md

 The **term _TLS Termination_ refers to a point where the data is decrypted and forwarded to the destination**. **This is mostly implemented via _load balancers_, _api gateways_ or _CDNs_**.

 When the destination responds, the "TLS Terminator" will re-encrypt the data.

+## Different types of Proxies

+Keep in mind that the definition change depending on from which _side_ of the request you are looking at.

+From the origins perspective, the proxy would be a reverse proxy and so on.

+### The _forward proxy_ (or _proxy_)

+The **_forward proxy_ sits between you AND the destination**.

+A good **metaphor is having an assistant call a restaurant and arrange diner for you**.
+You have "the assistant in front of you" and the restaurant is the "destination".

+From technical perspective, **a good example of a proxy would be any CDN or some tool that filters network traffic**.

+### The _reverse proxy_

+The **_reverse proxy_ sits between the incoming traffic and the server**.

+A good **metaphor is visiting a restaurant and asking for table.
+The waiter will assign you a seat.
+From the restaurants perspective, the waiter is a _reverse proxy_**.

+From technical perspective, **a good example of a _reverse proxy_ would be a load balancer**.